verdaux/BookNotes/Fact Machine/DOAC - prof Jiang notes.md

 - [ ] Dollar as a global reserve currency is supposed to remain politically neutral.
 - [ ] If nothing is done by the US for the Russian aggression, then Russia takes over Ukraine.
 - [ ] Then Russia forms an alliance with China.
-- [ ] Then Russia, Iran and China together they build a rail network.
+- [ ] Then Russia, Iran and China together they build a Euraisan rail network.
 If look at these 3 countries on a map, they border the entire Asian continent from the west.
+This negates the American sea power.